peejaywk/VinylRack/testing.md

 1. Open Chrome browser and navigate to: https://vinyl-rack.herokuapp.com/.
 Logout of the site if logged in.
 2. Check that the nav bar is fixed to the top of the browser window when scrolling down.
-3. With the user logged out check that the following menu options appear in the the My Account drop down menu:
+3. With the user logged out check that the following menu options appear in the My Account drop down menu:
     * Register & Login
 4. Click each of the menu options listed above and confirm that you are taken to the correct page.
 5. Login as a regular non admin user and check that the following menu options appear in My Account drop down menu::
-    * My Profile, My My Wishlist, My Reviews & Logout.
+    * My Profile, My Wishlist, My Reviews & Logout.
 6. Click each of the menu options listed above and confirm that you are taken to the correct page.
 Clicking the Logout option should log you out of the website.
 7. Login in using an administrator account and check that the following options appear in the nav bar:
-    * Product Management, My Profile, My My Wishlist, My Reviews & Logout
+    * Product Management, My Profile, My Wishlist, My Reviews & Logout
 8. Click each of the menu options listed above and confirm that you are taken to the correct page.
 Clicking the Logout option should log you out of the website.
 9. On desktop devices confirm that clicking on the Vinyl Rack icon in the top left returns the user to the home page.
-10. Confirm that all the navigation links under the Catalogue drop down menu function correclty.
+10. Confirm that all the navigation links under the Catalogue drop down menu function correctly.
 On mobile devices these will collapse into a hamburger icon.
-11. Confirm that the New In and On Sale links function correclty.
+11. Confirm that the New In and On Sale links function correctly.
 On mobile devices these will collapse into a hamburger icon.
 12. Repeat the above steps using Firefox, Opera, Edge & Safari browsers.
 13. Repeat the above steps using a mobile device if possible.
 14. Repeat the above tests with a screen size of <=992 pixels and check that the menu options Catalogue, On Sale & New In collapse into the hamburger icon.
 Also confirm that the Vinyl Rack icon is not rendered and that instead there is a Home link in the hamburger menu.
-15. On mobile devices confirm that the Search, My Account and Shooping Bag icons are rendered at the top of the screen and function correctly.
+15. On mobile devices confirm that the Search, My Account and Shopping Bag icons are rendered at the top of the screen and function correctly.

 #### Test Notes
 All the navigation links function correctly for all users and link to the correct pages.
 For screen sizes <=992 pixels the correct navigation links